gtfierro/home.gtf.fyi/content/posts/223p/loops/eye-of-the-beholder-2.md

 - all connection points are of the same substance (`s223:Fluid-Air`, etc)
 - there is only one input and one output connection point per equipment

 These assumptions are not true in general, especially with heat exchangers.
-These can have multiple input/output pairs whcih might even be of different substances (think of a hot water coil in an air loop).
+These can have multiple input/output pairs which might even be of different substances (think of a hot water coil in an air loop).
 Handling these requires following the [`s223:pairedConnectionPoint`](https://explore.open223.info/s223/pairedConnectionPoint.html) relationship to follow within the equipment.
 {{< /announce >}}

 ### Simple Cycle, Single Component Type